Job shadowing is a short-term informal observation experience of a healthcare provider.

 The observer must contact and make arrangements directly with a healthcare provider.

-All requests for job shadowing must be received six to eight weeks prior to the observation day(s).
+All requests for job shadowing must be received four to six weeks prior to the observation day(s).

 Requests are considered on an individual basis.
 Bronson is not able to honor all requests.

 Approval of the request is at the discretion of the office or department manager(s), with consideration of the unit’s staffing resources, the nature of the patient population and the procedures performed.

 For patient, staff and observer safety; the observer will meet Bronson’s minimum work requirements at the observer’s expense including:

 - MMR - measles, mumps, rubella